humor4fun/slack-backup/README.md

 ## Options
 ```
+slack-backup.sh -t token [options]

+	TOKEN is the only required variable, if no Group, Channel or User options are specified, only USERS will be queried and this list will be force-fetched.
+Use \"slack-backup.sh --setup\" first before attempting to use the main body of this script.

+Options:
 	-a | --all
 		Implies --fetch --bypass-warnings.
 Use the web APIs to force a download of ALL Public Channels, Private Groups (the user has access to) and Direct Message conversations.
 		Note: This WILL take quite a wile!
 Use with caution.

 	-A | --all-users
 		Fetch all users to put into the Direct Messages list.
 		Note: This WILL take quite a wile!
 Use with caution if downloading conversations for this list.

 	-c | --public-channels FILE
 		FILE to read list of channel names for pulling Public Channel conversaitons.

 	-d | --debug-on
 		Keep the Debug folder after the script executes.
 Defaults to OFF so this folder will be deleted, saving disk space.

 	-f | --fetch
 		Fetches the user lists for public, private and DM messages.
 Stores them in local files for later use.

 	-F | --fetch-only
 		Like --fetch, but quits the remaining script execution afterwards.
 This will still perform all of the setup but will not execute the conversation download or cleaning.

 	-g | --private-groups FILE
 		FILE to read list of group names for pulling Private Group conversaitons.

 	-h | --help
 		Display this help message.

 	-m | --direct-messages FILE
 		FILE to read list of usernames for pulling Direct Message conversaitons.

+	--nike TOKEN
+		\"Just Do It!\"
+		This option will run --setup then execute the entire script again using the --all option with --debug-on and use the supplied token.

 	-s | --setup
 		Run the software setup and check steps.
 This can take 1 - 5 minutes to execute.

 	-t | --slack-token-file  FILE
 		Text FILE containing the Slack API token.

 	-T | --slack-token TOKEN
 		Slack token embedded into the command parameters.
 	NOTE: Token can be generated here: https://api.slack.com/web

 	-w | --bypass-warnings
-	Automatically continue even if warnings occur during setup. \n"
+		Automatically continue even if warnings occur during setup.
 ```

 ## Sample Input Files